How To Market Assisted Living Effectively

 2. Develop a Comprehensive Marketing Plan

 A marketing plan is an actionable roadmap that keeps your marketing strategy on track and helps you monitor the ROI of your efforts.
-While every senior living community should have a marketing plan, it’s especially helpful if you have strong competition or your occupancy rates begin to fall.
+While every senior living community should have a marketing plan, it’s especially helpful if you have strong competition, or your occupancy rates might begin to fall.

 • Marketing goals that outline what you want to accomplish.